‘World’s Hottest Weather Girl’ Yanet Garcia Sets Instagram On Fire With Behind-The-Scenes Workout Video Clips

 Garcia’s last two Instagram posts feature short video clips and highlight the work she’s doing on these exercise videos.
 Anybody who follows Yanet’s social media page knows that she’s got a killer body and she works hard for it.
 Now, it seems that the “World’s Hottest Weather Girl” is ready to teach everybody else how she gets that pert booty and jaw-dropping figure.

 In one clip shared on Instagram Sunday night, Garcia noted that she was filming in Los Angeles, California.
-She said that she can’t wait to share her new Fit Plan program with everybody and she teased her followers with a short video showing her introduction.
+She said that she can’t wait to share her new Fit Plan program with everybody, and she teased her followers with a short video showing her introduction.

-Yanet wore olive-green skintight leggings with a matching one-shoulder sports bra that hugged every delicious curve of her figure.
-Garcia’s flat tummy was impossible to miss and this brief peek into her filming clearly riled up her followers.
+Yanet wore olive green skintight leggings with a matching one-shoulder sports bra that hugged every delicious curve of her figure.
+Garcia’s flat tummy was impossible to miss, and this brief peek into her filming clearly riled up her followers.

 In just the first 12 hours that this video clip of Garcia’s was available on her social media page, it had been viewed about 380,000 times.
 She got encouragement from many of her fans, including Venezuelan fitness bombshell Michelle Lewin.